bigsk1/voice-chat-ai/README.md

 # Character to use - Options: samantha, wizard, pirate, valleygirl, newscaster1920s, alien_scientist, cyberpunk, detective
 CHARACTER_NAME=wizard

-# Text-to-Speech Provider - Options: xtts (local uses the custom character .wav) or openai (uses OpenAI TTS voice)
+# Text-to-Speech Provider - Options: xtts (local uses the custom character .wav) or openai (uses OpenAI TTS voice) or elevenlabs (add voice names and id's to elevenlabs_voices.json)
 TTS_PROVIDER=xtts

 # OpenAI TTS Voice - When TTS_PROVIDER is set to openai above, it will use the chosen voice.